 This is such a delicious meal that I know you’ll want to make it often!
-The sauce is luxuriously rich, thick and sensational tasting.
+The sauce is luxuriously rich, thick, and sensational tasting.
 And, the homemade sauce is very easy to make.
 So, dinner on the table in about 30 minutes…Oh yeah!
-Each serving has only 193 calories, 7 grams of fat and just 3 Weight Watchers SmartPoints!
+Each serving has only 193 calories, 7 grams of fat, and just 3 Blue WW Freestyle SmartPoints and 3 Green.

 Prep Time: 15 minutes